Pharmacy Safety Standards, Hazardous Drugs and Mechanical Design: What You Need to Know

 More than 8 million U.S. healthcare workers are potentially exposed to hazardous drugs in the workplace each year, according to the Centers for Disease Control and Prevention.

 Exposure can occur during any aspect of handling hazardous drugs, such as transport, storage, compounding, disposal or even treating patients.

 As a result, sweeping changes are occurring within the industry including major changes in the design, construction and operation of pharmacies.

-New standards outlined under U.S. Pharmacopeia General Chapter 800 (USP 800) and enforced by the Food and Drug Administration (FDA) and state pharmacy boards will be enacted Dec.
+New standards outlined under U.S. Pharmacopeia General Chapter 800 (USP 800) and enforced by the Food and Drug Administration (FDA) and state pharmacy boards were enacted Dec.
 1, 2019.
-These code changes were created to promote and protect patient safety and health care personnel who handle hazardous drugs (HDs) known to cause infertility, miscarriages, genotoxicity, leukemia and other forms of cancer.
-The National Institute for Occupational Safety and Health (NIOSH) maintains a list of HDs used in health care.
+These code changes were created to promote patient safety and protect healthcare personnel who handle hazardous drugs (HDs) known to cause infertility, miscarriages, genotoxicity, leukemia and other forms of cancer.
+The National Institute for Occupational Safety and Health (NIOSH) maintains a list of HDs used in healthcare.